izebb/polish_calculator/README.md

-# polish_calculator
+# polish calculator

-Evaluate calculation Polish way
+Functional programing primer.
+Polish calulator using a stack